Time Flies

 TL;DR: I have had a great year, personally and professionally.
 Everyone is happy and healthy.

-Writing I’m writing again, obviously.
+I’m writing again, obviously.
 I’m excited about it, and it feels really good to be putting “pen” to “paper” so to speak, after a concerted effort this November to try a NaNoWriMo.
+I didn’t succeed in cranking out everything, but I ended the month with a lot of momentum on this project, and will be continuing with it into next year.

 Writer Blocked